 Siblings of children with autism are in a unique position.
 They face challenges (similar to those that parents encounter), but at a time before they’ve developed appropriate coping strategies.
 As a result, they need support to ensure that they’re informed, feel respected, and know how to be compassionate advocates for their brothers and sisters on the spectrum.

 Brothers, Sisters, and Autism: A Parent’s Guide to Supporting Siblings outlines what parents can do to support children who do not have an autism diagnosis.
-The topics range from dealing with perceived discrepancies in fairness to facilitating a positive relationship between siblings.
+The topics range from dealing with perceived discrepancies fairly to facilitating a positive relationship between siblings.
 The guide also includes testimonials from families with autism who deal with similar issues.
 It can be read from start to finish or used as a reference tool to troubleshoot problems as they arise.